johnzxcvbnm/Adi/unit_4/w10d05/student_labs/README.md

 ##### Leading Questions to Think About

  - What routes will we need for this join table?
- - What actions will the reviews controller need?
+ - What actions will the new controller need?